ctnava/rxtechnotes/4_access_to_drugs.md

 ### Intake & Entry

-When processing prescriptions for intake and order entry, make sure they contain the following, minimum information:
+When processing prescriptions for intake and order entry, make sure they contain the following information:

 - **Prescriber Information**: the name, title, office address, and telephone number
 - **National Provider Identifier (NPI)**: A prescriber's unique national identification number, mandated by HIPAA and administered by the National Plan and Provider Enumeration System (NPPES)